amitopenwriteup/gcp-labs/sre.md

 - Find the service account ending in `-compute@developer.gserviceaccount.com`
 - Confirm it has `roles/logging.logWriter` and `roles/monitoring.metricWriter`

-> ✅ **GCP assigns these roles automatically** to the default Compute Engine service account — no manual IAM role creation needed (unlike AWS IAM instance profiles).
+> ✅ GCP assigns these roles automatically to the default Compute Engine service account — no manual IAM role creation needed.

 ---

-## Part 3: Launch Compute Engine VMs
+## Part 3: Launch a Single Compute Engine VM

 ### Step 1: Navigate to Compute Engine